Hydraulic Lime Mortar

 Modern buildings using cement will generally have an expansion joint every 8 metres.
 By not using cement, you can have an expansion joint every 20 metres.

-Lime mortar has a low modulus of elasticity, which allows for slight movement and thermal expansion throughout the life of the building.
+Due to its low modulus of elasticity, which allows for slight movement and thermal expansion throughout the life of the building.

 Our mortars are ready mixed at our state of the art factory.
 This removes the possibility of inconsistent colour and strength that can occur during site mixing.